-Voluntary carbon offsets are most beneficial if the purchase of offsets is preceded by the implementation of measures to reduce or avoid emissions.
+The goals of using the voluntary carbon offsets are largely enhanced if the purchase of offsets is preceded by the implementation of measures to reduce or avoid emissions.

-While there are currently a number of competing standards for voluntary offsets with somewhat different criteria, verification has proven to be a step in the offset process that cannot be missed.
-The early open-ended and innovative carbon offsets were developed independently and initiated the market.
-Many of these providers are contributing their experience to the new standards, which foster maturity and balance through agreed measures and milestones.
+While there are currently a number of competing standards for voluntary offsets with somewhat different criteria, verification has proven to be a key step in the offset process.
+The initial open-ended and innovative carbon offsets were developed independently and initiated the market.
+Many carbon offset providers are contributing their experience to the development of new standards, which foster maturity and balance through agreed measures and milestones.